 How Conventional Investor Loans Usually Differ

 Conventional investor loans generally follow Fannie Mae and Freddie Mac guidelines.
-They work well if you qualify, but they come with documentation and underwriting requirements.
-Conventional underwriting focuses on the borrower and typically emphasizes your debt-to-income ratio and overall financial profile, credit and income stability, assets and reserves, and documentation including tax returns, W-2s, pay stubs, and bank statements.
+They work well when you qualify, but they come with stricter documentation and underwriting requirements.
+The focus is on the borrower rather than the property.

 Rental Income Is Treated Conservatively on Purpose